Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-LGT calculations suffer from a window problem.
+LQCD calculations suffer from a window problem.
 The hierarchy $\Lambda_\text{QCD} \ll \nu_h \ll \sfrac{1}{a}$ is mandated when comparing to $O(\alpha_s(n\nu_h),n)$; otherwise, (if too small) there may be substantial nonperturbative effects, and the truncation introduces large uncertainties, or (if too large) the hard scale is poorly resolved on the lattice, making continuum extrapolation challenging.
 On top of this, lattice simulations should also maintain the hierarchy $\sfrac{1}{L} \ll m_\pi \ll \Lambda_\text{QCD}$ for a reliable connection to low-energy QCD.
 Unsatisfying realizations of the latter hierarchy are usually subleading in the error budgets.
 Topological freezing (incorrect sampling of the QCD vacuum's topological sectors), which occurs on fine lattices, seems to have no significant impact on short-distance quantities~\cite{Weber:2018bam} used in determining $\alpha_s(m_Z)$.
-To achieve the sub-$5\%$ precision in the QCD Lambda parameter required for reaching $1\%$ accuracy in $\alpha_s(m_Z)$ aimed at in the next decade, electroweak or isospin breaking effects can still be safely neglected.
+To achieve the sub-$5\%$ precision in the QCD Lambda parameter, with an aim to reach $1\%$ accuracy in $\alpha_s(m_Z)$ in the next decade, electroweak or isospin breaking effects can still be safely neglected.

-There is a rich trove of literature on lattice determinations of the strong coupling constant; for modern reviews see Refs.~\cite{DallaBrida:2020pag, Komijani:2020kst, dEnterria:2022hzv}.
-There have been substantial albeit sometimes controversial efforts to formulate standardized quality criteria for lattice determinations of hadronic quantities and the strong coupling constant.
+There is a rich trove of literature on lattice determinations of the strong coupling constant.
+For modern reviews, see Refs.~\cite{DallaBrida:2020pag, Komijani:2020kst, dEnterria:2022hzv}.
+There have been substantial efforts to formulate standardized quality criteria for lattice determinations of hadronic quantities and $\alpha_s$.
 The Flavor Lattice Averaging Group (FLAG) report~\cite{Aoki:2013ldr, Aoki:2016frl, FlavourLatticeAveragingGroup:2019iem, Aoki:2021kgd} is the most impactful; FLAG reports its most recent lattice average

-There is broad consensus in the LGT community that such quality criteria, if applicable, should be applied to phenomenological determinations, too.
+There is broad consensus in the LQCD community that such quality criteria, if applicable, should be applied to phenomenological determinations, too.
 In the following, we summarize the most important conceptually different lattice methods.
-Similar to different classes of phenomenological determinations, these methods are thought to have unrelated truncation errors; spread between or within these methods is usually rather narrow, and the error in Eq.~\eqref{eq:FLAG average} is taken to be the smallest among those of the individual methods instead of the much smaller naive error of a weighted average.
+Similar to different classes of phenomenological determinations, these methods are thought to have unrelated truncation errors.
+Spread between or within these methods is usually rather narrow.
+The error in Eq.~\eqref{eq:FLAG average} is taken to be the smallest among those of the individual methods instead of the much smaller naive error of a weighted average.